hl-yang/hl-yang.github.io/index.md

 Hailiang Yang is a Distinguished Associate Researcher at the Guangdong Laboratory of Artificial Intelligence and Digital Economy (Shenzhen), China.

-He received his B.E. in communication engineering from South China Agricultural University in 2016.
-He received his M.S. and PhD in computer science and technology from Shenzhen University in 2019 and 2022, respectively, under the supervision of [Prof. Kaishun Wu](https://facultyprofiles.hkust-gz.edu.cn/faculty-personal-page/WU-Kaishun/wuks).
+He received his BS in communication engineering from South China Agricultural University in 2016.
+He received his MS and PhD in computer science and technology from Shenzhen University in 2019 and 2022, respectively, under the supervision of [Prof. Kaishun Wu](https://facultyprofiles.hkust-gz.edu.cn/faculty-personal-page/WU-Kaishun/wuks).

 He is a member of the IEEE (SM‘19 - PM’22), the ACM (PM‘23), and the CCF (SM’18 - PM'22).